DeLaPF/nix-config/README.md

 `home-manager switch --flake .#username@hostname`

 ## File Assertions (`nixos/modules/file-assertions.nix`)
-An attempt at a solution to the problem of secrets in nixos.
+(An attempt at a solution to the problem of secrets in nixos.)

 I am not a fan of storing encrypted secrets in plainview (as occurs with sops/age).
 It feels like there is somewhat of a consensus that nixos must be hermetic, thus all files (including those containing secrets) must be managed by nix.
-But this isn't event true for sops/age, since the private key used to encrypt everything is not managed by nix.
+But this isn't even true for sops/age, since the private key used to encrypt everything is not managed by nix.
 If sops/age rely on the non-hermetic machine environment, while still maintaining a level of reasonable declarative-ness, why can't I do the same?

-I can declare any number of files that expected to exist (and where), and specify whether them not existing should break the build (fatal/assert) or just warn.
+With `file-assertions` I can declare any number of files that are expected to exist (and where), and specify whether them not existing should break the build or just warn (fatal = true or false).
-This feels like it could be an ok solution for secrets (could be better to support sops/age for encryption as well) and a very good solution for instance specify config (relating to the unique setup of a given machine from a shared config) like ssh keys, and wireguard configuration

-This solution could arguably be made better by requiring hashes for the files that can be checked against.
+These checks are handled at build time as they require access to files outside of the sandbox, thus the result of the checks can be used during eval time, however than can be used for activation and run time.

 ### sysconfig
 Basic example for wireguard, but can be extended to any config file.